-However, vision Transformers~\cite{liang2021swinir,gao2023ctcnet,li2023cross} suffer from quadratic complexity, limiting their scalability.
-This challenge has prompted exploration of alternative long-range modeling with lower computational cost.
-Structured State-Space Models (SSMs)\cite{gu2021efficiently} have gained attention for their linear-time global modeling capability.
-Notably, Mamba~\cite{gu2023mamba} introduced a selective scan mechanism for efficient long-sequence processing while preserving strong global context, and has been successfully adapted to visual tasks~\cite{ma2024u,peng2025directing}.
-Building on this, MambaIR~\cite{guo2024mambair} extended Mamba to image restoration, alleviating issues such as local pixel forgetting and redundant channel representations.
-Variants like MambaLLIE~\cite{weng2024mamballie} further demonstrate its adaptability to various low-level vision tasks.

-Despite its efficiency, Mamba inherits a causal bias from its sequence-oriented design, which conflicts with the non-causal nature of super-resolution~\cite{guo2024mambair} and limits spatial modeling.
-To address this, MambaIRv2~\cite{guo2024mambairv2} introduced direction-agnostic scanning for richer context modeling with linear scalability. \textit{Unlike existing Mamba-based methods~\cite{guo2024mambair,weng2024mamballie,guo2024mambairv2}, our approach incorporates a customized non-causal state-space backbone into the low-frequency branch, explicitly designed for face super-resolution to better preserve structural consistency and global facial context.}
+However, vision Transformers~\cite{gao2023ctcnet,li2024efficientSR} incur quadratic complexity, limiting scalability.
+This has motivated exploration of lower-cost alternatives for long-range modeling.
+Structured State-Space Models offer linear-time global modeling.
+Mamba\cite{gu2023mamba} introduced a selective scan mechanism for efficient long-sequence processing with strong global context, and has been adapted to visual tasks~\cite{peng2025directing}.
+MambaIR~\cite{guo2024mambair} extended Mamba to image restoration, addressing local pixel forgetting and redundant channel representations, while variants like MambaLLIE~\cite{weng2024mamballie} show its adaptability to other low-level vision tasks.
+Despite its efficiency, Mamba inherits a causal bias from its sequence-oriented design, conflicting with the non-causal nature of super-resolution~\cite{guo2024mambair} and limiting spatial modeling.
+MambaIRv2~\cite{guo2024mambairv2} alleviated this via direction-agnostic scanning for richer context modeling with linear scalability.
+DVMSR~\cite{lei2024dvmsr} demonstrated Vision Mamba's linear-complexity global receptive field for efficient super-resolution, while MaIR~\cite{li2025mair} further validated its locality-preserving long-range modeling essential for low-frequency statistics. \emph{Unlike existing Mamba-based methods~\cite{guo2024mambair,weng2024mamballie,guo2024mambairv2}, we adopt a customized non-causal state-space backbone in the low-frequency branch, explicitly designed for FSR to better preserve structural consistency and global facial context.}